TGOlson/surfline/README.md

   combined: CombinedForecast;
 }
 ```
-_note: a subset of forecasts are available for subregions via the surfline API (`/regions/forecasts/conditions?subregionId=...`), but that is not currently exposed by this library_
+_note: a subset of forecasts are available for subregions via the surfline API, but that is not currently exposed by this library_

 ### dev